ayrat555/fang/README.md

 Background task processing library for Rust.
 It uses Postgres DB as a task queue.

 ## Features
-- Asynk feature uses `tokio`.
+- the Asynk feature.
+It uses `tokio`.
 Workers are started in tokio tasks.
-- Blocking feature uses `std::thread`.
-Workers are started in a separated threads.
+- the Blocking feature, It uses `std::thread`.
+Workers are started in separate threads.

 ## Installation